-Yes, we offer a waiver for the English language test if you are a native English speaker, or if you studied your Master in English language.
+Yes, we offer a waiver for the English language test if you are a native English speaker.

 No. In the least, your unofficial score available on the test date must be uploaded to your application form by the deadline.
 Incomplete applications cannot be submitted and will not be accepted under any circumstances.